lucidsoftware/lucid-programming-competition-2019/problems/aRaceOfChance/description.md

 # A Race of Chance
 At a family Halloween party, you notice your niece playing a simple game of chance with 2 of her friends.
 The 3 of them stand in a line 2 steps away from their make-shift finish line.
 Each child is assigned a number from 0-2.
 An adult rolls a 3-sided dice multiple times.
 After each roll of the dice, the child with the number that was rolled gets to take a step forward.
 The first child to cross the finish line wins.

 You see right away that this game takes no skill.
-However, you decide that it would be fun to figure out how likely your niece is to win after each roll of the dice.
+However, you decide that it would be fun to figure out how likely your niece is to win after each roll of the dice, accounting for differing numbers of kids and various race lengths.

 ## Input/Output